Rosalind Wiseman: Career

-Drawing from over a decade of experience working with girls on issues including social dynamics, cliques, self-image, and relationships, Wiseman wrote Queen Bees & Wannabes (2002).
-The book provides parents with insights and strategies to help their daughters navigate what Wiseman terms "Girl World."
-The book became a New York Times Best Seller and served as the basis for the 2004 film Mean Girls.
-In 2015, she co-founded Cultures of Dignity, an organization providing consulting services related to education and well-being.
+After spending over a decade speaking with girls about the social issues they face, including boys, cliques, gossip, social hierarchy, and self-image, Wiseman wrote Queen Bees & Wannabes.
+The book gives suggestions on how parents can better understand and help their daughters navigate the social atmosphere of what Wiseman refers to as "Girl World."
+Since its release in 2002, it has become a New York Times Best Seller and was the basis for the 2004 film Mean Girls.

+In 2015, Wiseman co-founded Cultures of Dignity, an organization that provides consulting services related to education and well-being.
 She is also the creator of the Owning Up Curriculum.